What to Do if Your Water Is Discolored

 - Avoid using hot water or doing laundry while the water is discolored.
 This will prevent sediment and/or minerals from being drawn into water heaters or onto clothes.

 - Check outside to see if crews are using water from nearby hydrants.
 If they are, do not use water until crews have finished.
-Using the water during hydrant flushing will draw water into the pipes within your building.
+Using the water during hydrant flushing will draw discolored water into the pipes within your building.

 - When the water begins to flow clear, normal water use may resume.